Camel - Nude

 This is the first album of "Camel" in the 1980s, and it's last with drummer Andy Ward.
-After this album the band will actually become a one-man band, with Andrew Latimer beeing the only original member of the band.
+After this album, the band will actually become a one-man band, with Andrew Latimer being the only original member of the band.

 This album comes a little over two years after the legendary keyboardist Peter Bardens left the band, in 1978.

-During the recording of "Breathless", Bardens expressed his intention to leave the band due to disagreements with guitarist, flutist and singer Andrew Latimer.
-Bardens agrees to end the recording of the album, however he refuse to go on a tour to promote it.
+During the recording of "Breathless", Bardens expressed his intention to leave the band due to disagreements with guitarist, flutist, and singer Andrew Latimer.
+Bardens agrees to end the recording of the album, however, he refuses to go on a tour to promote it.
 Bardens's departure was a shock for "Camel", as he was one of its main writers and leader of its musical direction.

 Bardens' departure left the "Ship of the Desert" in the hands of Latimer, who chose to steer it in the mainstream direction.
 Thus, Latimer and his friends produced the band's most commercial album to date - "I Can See Your House From Here" from 1979, which will host Phil Collins and Rupert Hine, who will later produce two of "Rush" albums.

 But Latimer's brief flirtation with mainstream did not go as planned since the album was not as successful as he had hoped, prompting Latimer to "return to the origins" with a progressive concept album filled with instrumental pieces.

 The concept album is based on a true story about a Japanese soldier named Hiroo Onoda, who was left behind on a lonely island for years during World War II and was found years after the war ended.